pingidentity/pingidentity-devops-getting-started/docs/deployment/deploySiemStack.md

 1. Go to the `pingidentity-devops-getting-started/11-docker-compose/11-siem-stack/` directory.

-1. Create a `siem.env` file in the `11-siem-stack` directory, and copy these entries into the `siem.env` file:
+1. Create a `siem.env` file in the `11-siem-stack` directory and copy the following entries into the `siem.env` file:

       ```sh
       COMPOSE_PROJECT_NAME=es